|Location||Wales, UK, with clients worldwide|

 I've worked with nonprofits including:

-• Abortion Support Network • Amnesty International • ARTICLE 19 • Authors' Licensing and Collection Society • Centre for Public Scrutiny • Changing Markets Foundation • Chatham House • Defence for Children International • End Violence Against Women Coalition • Oxfam • Results UK • Small Arms Survey • The FrameWorks Institute • Transparency UK • Welsh Women's Aid • Working Families • Yorkshire Trans Support Network
+• Amnesty International • ARTICLE 19 • Authors' Licensing and Collection Society • Centre for Public Scrutiny • Changing Markets Foundation • Chatham House • Defence for Children International • End Violence Against Women Coalition • Oxfam • Results UK • Small Arms Survey • The FrameWorks Institute • Transparency UK • Welsh Women's Aid • Working Families

 I love working with academics to increase the reach and impact of their research.
-From translating your findings into jargon-free, audience-appropriate language (whether your target readership is the general public or busy policymakers) to copy-editing your journal article or proofreading your funding bid, let me take the pressure off.
+From translating your findings into jargon-free, audience-appropriate language (whether your target readership is other academics or busy policymakers) to copy-editing your journal article to proofreading your funding bid, let me take the pressure off.
 Find out more about how I can help you here.

 I've worked with academics from institutions including:

-• Birmingham University • Cardiff University • Laurentian University (Canada) • London School of Economics and Political Science (LSE) • University of Bristol • University of Cambridge • University of Münster (Germany) • University of Oxford • University of Strathclyde • University of Sunderland • University of Warwick
+• Cardiff University • London School of Economics and Political Science (LSE) • University of Bristol • University of Cambridge • University of Münster (Germany) • University of Oxford • University of Warwick

-I know how overwhelming writing a thesis or dissertation can be.
-Sometimes you’re just too familiar with your work to notice mistakes.
+I know how overwhelming writing a dissertation can be.
+Sometimes you’re just too familiar with your own work to notice mistakes.
 That’s where I can help.
-I proofread essays, theses and dissertations for PhD and Master’s students to make sure they're as good as they can possibly be before submission, including for students with English as a second language (ESL).
+I proofread dissertations for PhD students to make sure they're as good as they can possibly be before submission, including for students for whom English is not their native language.
+I also offer a student discount.
 Find out more about how I can help you here.